Skip to main

 Optimizing Resources:

-Promoting tobacco-free policies and tobacco treatment within ACT programs increases the likelihood of patients stopping tobacco use.
+Promoting tobacco-free policies and tobacco treatment within ACT programs increases the likelihood that patients will stop tobacco use.
 This decreases financial burden and increases health outcomes for patients.